kiranch97/docker-images/README.md

 # Object Detection Kit

 The Object Detection Kit is a easy way to start captering frames, detecting objects on them and finally mapping them.
-Everything works out-of-the-box, so no special setup is needed.
+All the code is included to make ODK work out-of-the-box.

-ODK (Object Detection Kit) is a project by the Municipality of Amsterdam CTO tech team.
+ODK (Object Detection Kit) is a project by the City of Amsterdam's 'CTO Tech Team'.
 For more information about the project check [odk.ai]().

 ## Content